valtech/aem-easy-content-upgrade/Readme.md

 * filterByNotPropertyRegex: filters by a single property not matching a regular expression for the value.
 This is intended for single value properties.
 Hint: use "(?s)" at the beginning of the regex to search multiline content.
 * filterByAnyPropertyRegex: filters by any property that matches a given regular expression for the value.
 This reads all properties as single-valued String properties.
 Hint: use "(?s)" at the beginning of the regex to search multiline content.
 * filterByNoPropertyRegex: filters by no property matching a given regular expression for the value.
 This reads all properties as single-valued String properties.
 Hint: use "(?s)" at the beginning of the regex to search multiline content.
+* filterByRootPaths: filters resources that do not meet the given list of root paths.

 ```java
 filterByHasProperty(String name)